To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Pinpointe’s pricing scale is clearly geared toward power users.
 Its lowest monthly plan listed online starts at $49 per month for 5,000 contacts and 40,000 emails, but you do get a 10% discount if you pre-pay for 6 months or more.
 It also offers pay as you go pricing and a 15-day free trial period (no credit card required).

 |Number of Contacts||Monthly Number of Emails Send Limit||Price Per Month|

 Originally designed for online merchants, SendinBlue is a relative newcomer to the email marketing software world.
-But it’s made great strides (50,000 global customers), considering it’s only been in business since September of 2012.
+It’s made great strides (50,000 global customers), considering it’s only been in business since September of 2012.
 Its approach combines email marketing campaigns, transactional emails and SMS (text) mobile messaging to best meet its users’ needs, and many of its best features are geared to the customer sales process.

 Learn more in our interview with CMO, Amalia Bercot.

 PriceSendinBlue has a free plan that allows up to 300 emails per day and includes unlimited contacts.